 The railways allow you to transport rapidly to high altitude.
 As altitude increases, air pressure and the oxygen in the air decreases accordingly.
 A healthy body has excellent adaptation mechanisms that allow a relatively rapid rise to medium and higher altitudes up to 4000 metres without damage to health.
 Typical altitude sickness will appear 6-12 hours into your stay at over 2500 metres at the earliest (Kleine Scheidegg 2061m).
 Therefore, altitude sickness has no practical significance for a short stay at the Jungfraujoch.
 Nevertheless, you should only make this trip to high altitudes if you feel healthy.

 Happy traveling!
-And don’t hesitate to ask me!
+And don’t hesitate to ask me in our friendly forum!

 Update: January 2017